-You need experienced Scottsdale domestic violence attorneys by your side for your best chance at a positive case outcome.
+You need an experienced Scottsdale domestic violence lawyer by your side for your best chance at a positive case outcome.
 The Hallam Law Group has polished, confident lawyers who can help.
-Speak to our Scottsdale defense attorneys to learn more.
+Speak to our Scottsdale criminal defense attorney to learn more.

-The best thing you can do for yourself as the defendant in a domestic violence case in Scottsdale is to hire an attorney.
+The best thing you can do for yourself as the defendant in your court case in Scottsdale is to hire a criminal defense attorney.
 The Hallam Law Group understands how these criminal cases work in Arizona and on a federal level.
 We can help you create a strong, aggressive defense strategy.

-If you are facing a domestic violence hearing in Scottsdale, you may feel nervous and overwhelmed.
+If you are facing a domestic violence charges within Maricopa County, you may feel nervous and overwhelmed.
 You may be unsure what to expect from the process and what the potential outcomes are.

-Having a skilled domestic abuse attorney by your side will help you navigate the complex litigation process involved for domestic violence cases.
-Before the hearing, your defense lawyer will meet with you to discuss the facts of the case.
+Having a experienced domestic abuse lawyer by your side with experience in Scottsdale city courts will help you navigate the complex litigation process involved for your defense.
+Before the hearing, your domestic violence defense attorney will meet with you to discuss the facts of the case.
 He or she will perform an investigation into the details of the incident to gather evidence to build your defense.
-Your lawyer may interview witnesses, family members, and friends, review security footage, and examine evidence collected by police, including photographs and victim statements.
+Our defense attorneys may interview witnesses, family members, and friends, review security footage, and examine evidence collected by police, including photographs and victim statements.

-Your attorney will prepare you for your trial.
+Your defense lawyer will prepare you for your trial.
 He or she will let you know what the prosecution and the defense will ask you to do, if you will have to testify, and even the best way to dress and present yourself in the courtroom.
-Your Scottsdale domestic violence lawyer will also let you know how the prosecution will attempt to portray you and how to compose yourself.
+Our Scottsdale domestic violence attorneys will also let you know how the prosecution will attempt to portray you and how to compose yourself.

-The first step in fighting domestic violence or abuse charges is to learn what the state laws say about this crime.
-According to Arizona Revised Statute Section 13-3601, domestic violence is any dangerous crime against a child, spouse, former spouse, household or former household member, someone with whom the defendant has a child (or someone pregnant with the defendant’s child), a blood relative, step-relatives, relative-in-law, or someone with whom the defendant has or has had a sexual relationship with.
-Almost any action against a family or household member, resulting in harm, could end in a domestic violence claim.
+The first step in fighting domestic violence charges is to learn what the state laws say about this crime.
+According to Arizona Revised Statute Section 13-3601, domestic violence is any dangerous crime against a child, spouse, former spouse, household or former household member, someone with whom the defendant has children (or someone pregnant with the defendant’s child), a blood relative, step-relatives, relative-in-law, or someone with whom the defendant has or has had a sexual relationship with.
+Almost any action against a family or household member, resulting in physical harm, could be pursued in court.

-A dangerous crime can mean a wide variety of things, including:
+A act of domestic abuse crime could mean a wide variety of things, including:

 Injuries do not have to be physical.
 Victims can allege emotional or mental violence and abuse as well.